-Operational Risk means the risk of loss stemming from inadequate or failed internal processes, people and systems or from external events.
-Operational risk includes legal risks, but excludes business and reputational risk and is embedded in all banking products and activities.
+Deutsche Bank applies the European Banking Authority's Single Rulebook definition of operational risk: "Operational Risk means the risk of losses stemming from inadequate or failed internal processes, people and systems or from external events.
+Operational risk includes legal risks, but excludes business and reputational risk and is embedded in all banking products and activities."
 Operational risk forms a subset of the Bank's Non-Financial Risks ("NFR").